-If you use GemConnect, you must install it again at this time.
-Use the procedure in the installation guide for this product.
+If you use GemConnect or GemBuilder for Java, you must reinstall the appropriate version of these products into your repository at this time.
+To install, use the procedure in the installation guide for the specific product.

-- 2. Log in to GemStone/S 64 Bit version 3.0.1 as DataCurator. - 3.
-Change the password for SystemUser, which you changed to swordfish prior to the conversion, back to its previous value.
-Also, change the passwords for GcUser and DataCurator, which were reset by the conversion process, back to the version 3.0 value:
+2. Log in to GemStone/S 64 Bit version 3.1 as DataCurator, and change the password for SystemUser, which you changed to swordfish prior to the conversion, back to its previous value.
+Also, change the passwords for GcUser and DataCurator, which were reset by the conversion process, back to the version 3.0.1 value: